Shreyas-GS/oibsip_taskno1/README.md

 # Sports-Hub
-A frontend webpage for sports page for GDSC task2
+A frontend webpage for sports page for CodeClause task1